 Many Americans still are not sure who exactly needs life insurance.
-According to a recent survey from LifeHappens, more than a third of respondents believe that James Bond has a greater need for life insurance over Homer Simpson and Phil Dunphy.
+According to a survey from LifeHappens, more than a third of respondents believe that James Bond has a greater need for life insurance over Homer Simpson and Phil Dunphy.

-If you’re not familiar, James Bond is a fictional secret agent and Homer Simpson and Phil Dunphy are both fictional married men each with 3 children.
+If you’re not familiar, James Bond is a fictional secret agent and Homer Simpson and Phil Dunphy are both fictional married men each with three children.
 While James Bond does brush closely with death on a daily basis, he has no dependents.
 He’s not married and has no children.

 If James Bond were to die during one of his adventures, surely his friends and co-workers would be sad, but no one would be financially devastated (in fact, I’m sure the British Secret Service would end up saving money considering all the Aston Martins he’s totaled and buildings he’s damaged.)

-How much would life insurance cost?
+How much would their life insurance cost?

 Now that we have decided that James Bond doesn’t really need life insurance, but Homer and Phil do, let’s estimate how much life insurance they would need and how much it would cost.

 Homer could definitely qualify needing one million dollars in coverage.
 A 30-year term policy is ideal to ensure the youngest is covered through her college years.
 With this life insurance policy, if he were to die, his wife would be able to cover the mortgage and take care of their three children.
 Homer isn’t in the best health; he’s overweight and a notoriously heavy drinker.
-We estimate Homer’s monthly payments to be $175.
+We estimate Homer’s monthly payments to be $170.

 Phil could use half a million dollars in coverage.
 A 15-year term policy is ideal to ensure his youngest is covered through his college years and his wife could pay off the mortgage and continue covering their children’s college tuition.
 Phil is a non-smoker, in great health, and is very active.
-We estimate Phil’s monthly payments to be $67.
+We estimate Phil’s monthly payments to be $53.

 Could Homer take care of everything he normally does, in addition to Marge’s responsibilities if she died?
 Most likely not.
 A good life insurance policy for Marge would be half a million in coverage for 30 years.
-She is much healthier than her husband and we estimate her monthly premiums to be $47.
+She is much healthier than her husband and we estimate her monthly premiums to be $38.

 Mrs. Claire Dunphy recently went back to work since her children are mostly grown.
-While Phil is a successful real estate agent and good father, could he take care of 3 college educations, bills, a mortgage, and keep the household running alone?
+While Phil is a successful real estate agent and good father, could he take care of three college educations, bills, a mortgage, and keep the household running alone?
 It would be difficult.
 A good life insurance policy for Claire would be $250,000 in coverage for 15 years.
-She is also a healthy individual and we estimate her monthly premiums to be $20.
+She is also a healthy individual and we estimate her monthly premiums to be $16.

 |Applicant||Age||Coverage Amount||Term Length||Monthly Premium|

-|Homer Simpson||38||$1,000,000||30 years||$175|
+|Homer Simpson||38||$1,000,000||30 years||$170|

-|Phil Dunphy||49||$500,000||15 years||$67|
+|Phil Dunphy||49||$500,000||15 years||$53|

-|Marge Simpson||38||$500,000||30 years||$47|
+|Marge Simpson||38||$500,000||30 years||$38|

-|Claire Dunphy||43||$250,000||15 years||$20|
+|Claire Dunphy||43||$250,000||15 years||$16|